 By adjusting things like lighting, flooring, and furniture to suit the room’s purpose, you can ensure that the finished space is functional, comfortable, and perfectly matched to your needs.
 It’s important to get the best from your space and not create an environment that is underused or impractical.

 If you’re unsure where to start, think about your daily needs and how the conservatory can best serve your lifestyle.
-For inspiration, check out our home office ideas for conservatories.
+For inspiration and more refurbishment ideas, check out our blog post about home office ideas for conservatories.

 Mistake #2: Choosing the wrong style of conservatory for your house architecture